ucla-data-archive/elag2018-shiny/pages/02shiny_basics.md

 Widgets
 -------

 In it's current state, our application isn't particularly useful because it lumps data from multiple months and libraries together.
-In this lesson we'll add additional widgets to allow our application to filter the data and display the results for a specific library particular library.
+In this lesson we'll add additional widgets to allow our application to filter the data and display the results for a specific library.

-To do this we'll add a widget that allows a user to select a specific library.
-Our dataset actually contains data for approximately 90 libraries, but to make the code easier to understand for this example, we'll limit choices to a predetermined list of the ten libraries.
+To accomplish this, we'll add a widget that allows a user to select a specific library.
+Our dataset actually contains data for approximately 90 libraries, but for convenience we'll limit choices to a predetermined list of ten libraries.

-You can find this code chunk in the examples folder in a file named library\_select\_list.R.
-Open that file then copy and paste the following code to your application immediately preceding the sliderInput function.
+You can find the code chunk below in the project folder in the file library\_select\_list.R.
+Open that file then copy and paste the following code into your application immediately preceding the sliderInput function.
 Be sure to separate the two function calls with a comma.

-    selectInput("library",
+    selectInput(inputId = "library",
                 label = "Choose a library:",
-                        choices =  c(
+                choices =  c("Lancaster",
-                           "Lancaster",
                            "Diamond Bar",
                            "Rowland Heights",
                            "West Covina",